toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 - M: The number of Assert Records in the message.
 Derived from the length of the packet carrying the message.

+- Assert Record: formatted according to {FIG-MESSAGE-SIMPLE}}, wich is the same as the PIM assert message body as specified in Section 4.9.6 of {{RFC7761}}.
+  The number M of Assert Records is determined from the packet size.

 The format of each Assert Record is the same as the PIM assert message body as specified in Section 4.9.6 of {{RFC7761}}.

      0                   1                   2                   3